ehrenbentz/LASERcoder/README.md

 | `Manual_Edit` | `TRUE` if the timestamp was manually edited |
 | `Notes` | User-added notes |

-## Video Backend

-LaserTAG (Windows and macOS) uses [MPV](https://mpv.io/) for video playback, which provides hardware-accelerated decoding with intelligent frame skipping at high speeds.

 ## Project Structure